1-877-929-7245

 Day 1 - Welcome to Stockholm

-Your grand Scandinavian vacation starts today in the waterside city of Stockholm, Sweden.
-As you arrive, make your own way to our centrally located hotel to meet the Tour Manager and your fellow travelers.
+Your Scandinavian vacation starts today in the waterside city of Stockholm, Sweden.
+When you arrive, make your way to our central hotel to meet the Tour Manager and your fellow travelers.
 Check in for the first of two nights, and then you are free to get your bearings in your new surroundings.

-Stockholm is one of Europe's most attractive and unusual capital cities, built across 14 islands that are connected by no fewer than 57 bridges.
-Much of the city's charm is wherever you wander, you are always close to water.
-There's time to get to know the local neighborhood or perhaps wander along the Strömgatan, admiring both the architecture and calm water before we regroup this evening for our first dinner together at our hotel.
+Stockholm is one of Europe's most attractive and unusual capitals, built across 14 islands connected by no fewer than 57 bridges.
+Situated at the edge of Lake Mälaren where it flows into the Baltic Sea, much of the city's charm is that, wherever you wander, you are always close to water.
+You have time to get to know the local area independently before dinner at our hotel this evening.
 Overnight Stockholm.

 Includes